 What it means to be 100% women-owned

 Forbes Magazine recently highlighted the role of women in the liquor industry in its “Women Running The Liquor World” series.
-After reading about these inspirational figures and as Women’s History Month approaches, we have been reflecting on why it matters to be a 100% female-owned company.
-In this post, Kami and Meg will share their thoughts on the subject.
+After reading about these inspirational figures and as Women’s History Month approaches, we wanted to reflect on why it matters to be a 100% female-owned company.

 We have experienced economic benefits that could be attributed to qualities of female business leaders.
 Studies show that companies owned by women could have 13% higher revenues because they set achievable goals, collaborate better, believe in slower, steadier growth and have excellent time management skills (Parets).